 The main channel for unions to influence the wage structure is through collective bargaining.
 In Germany, this influence goes beyond mere negotiation of wage premia for union members since collective agreements on individual membership premia are forbidden by constitutional law.
-Given the high rate of collective bargaining coverage in the German labor market, union-bargained wages apply to the better part of all employees and unions influence the wage structure of members as well as of non-members.
+Given the high rate of collective bargaining coverage in the German labor market, union-bargained wages apply to the larger part of all employees and unions influence the wage structure of members as well as of non-members.
 The design of the German wage-setting system thus offers the possibility to explicitly distinguish between the effects of union density and collective bargaining coverage.
 We argue that net union density as a proxy for union power governs the union's threat point in the collective bargaining process and therefore determines the bargaining outcome.
 Collective bargaining coverage, on the other hand, captures the actual application of bargained agreements.
 So density and coverage offer a pre-bargaining and a post-bargaining indicator for unions' influence in the labor market.

 The empirical literature on the impact of unions on the German wage structure has so far been confined to using either union membership (e.g., Fitzenberger and Kohn (2005)) or collective bargaining coverage (e.g., Stephan and Gerlach (2003, 2005)).
-Our study extends upon this literature and analyzes both effects simultaneously.

-We use a newly available linked employer-employee data set, the German Structure of Earnings Survey (GSES, Gehalts- und Lohnstrukturerhebung) 2001, which provides individual and firm-level information including an indicator for collective bargaining coverage.
-Since there is no detailed information on net union density available for Germany, we impute propensities to be a union member for the individuals in the GSES from GSOEP-based estimations of Fitzenberger, Kohn, and Wang (2006).
-Taking averages of these propensities, we project net union densities for homogeneously defined labor market segments.
-We then employ OLS and quantile regressions in order to estimate the impact of both union density and bargaining coverage on wage levels and wage dispersion.
+Our study extends upon this literature in several dimensions.
+First, we use a newly available linked employer-employee data set, the German Structure of Earnings Survey (GSES, Gehalts-und Lohnstrukturerhebung) 2001, which is unique in the sense that it provides not only firm-level information on collective wage bargaining, but also the coverage status of the individual employees.
+So we can not only differentiate between different levels of collective bargaining, but also between firm-level and individual-level effects.
+Second, as there is no information on union membership in the GSES, we impute net union densities for homogeneously defined labor market segments from GSOEP-based estimations of Fitzenberger, Kohn, and Wang (2006).
+This enables us to simultaneously analyze the effects of union density and collective bargaining coverage.
+Third, we employ OLS as well as quantile regressions in order to estimate impacts on wage levels and on wage dispersion.